k3ssen/SymfonyVuetified/README.md

 ### Dynamic twig form using Symfony's FormView

-Symfony's `FormView` can't be directly used in Vuejs, so a `JsonForm` class is created to enable serializing the FormView into json.
+Symfony's `FormView` can't be directly used in Vuejs, so a `VueForm` class is created to enable serializing the FormView into json.
 This can be passed to the `FormType` vue-component where it will render the form, a bit similar to twig's `{{ form(form) }}`.

 Example: